-Both in my research and personal experience, I’ve come across common phrases that parents say during and after the coming out process.
-These phrases can be detrimental to the growth of the LGBTQ+ young person, and quietly weaken the relationship between parent and child.
-In this module, we won't simply talk about specific phrases, but rather, the underlying impact certain phrases can have.
-I've delineated these responses into 3 categories: Denial/Minimization, Sexualization, and Fear.
+Both in my research and personal experience, I’ve come across common phrases that adults say during and after the coming out process.
+These phrases can be detrimental to the growth of the LGBTQ+ young person, and quietly weaken the relationship between adult and child.
+In this module, we won't talk about specific phrases, but rather, the underlying impact certain phrases can have.

 "Nathaniel strikes the perfect balance between empathy and expertise, with his guidance demonstrating both genuine kindness and a fundamental knowledge about issues faced by the LGBTQ+ community.
 Having seen Nathaniel work with students, many of whom are questioning their gender identities, going through the coming out process, or exploring their sexualities, I’ve seen firsthand his ability to make a difference and have an inspiring effect on those around him."